Ledgerback/DGSF/daoindex/Transition/V0.9 to V1.0/Clarify Research Methods.md

 	- can we describe DAO identity like Cooperative identity?
 3. Can we develop an instrument to benchmark and compare DAOs?
 	1. Should the instrument assess adherence to the principles?
 Or what should the instrument assess specifically?
+	2. How can the instrument (or the results of the instrument) provide benefits to others?

 ## Method